-11. TIPS ON STUDYING
+12. TIPS ON STUDYING

 The most important thing in studying is to prepare for what you need to do on exam day.
-That means first of all to know what you are doing in terms of exam-writing technique.
-Use the Tip Sheet on Exam Writing5 for that.
-Then, when studying the content, concentrate on the focus list (in § 4, above).
-Finally, you should bring exam-writing technique and substantive knowledge together by working through old exams from the exam archive.6 Trading your responses with classmates is an extremely effective way to find your weaknesses and strengths.
+That means first of all to know what you are doing in terms of exam-taking technique.
+For that, use the documents I just mentioned above: Tip Sheet on Exam

+Writing, Three Examples of Exam Writing, and How to Take a Multiple-Choice Exam in Law School (links on the class webpage).
+Then, when studying the content, concentrate on the focus list (in §4, above).
+Finally, you should bring exam-writing technique and substantive knowledge together by working through the old exams posted to the exam archive.4 Trading your responses with classmates is an extremely effective way to find your weaknesses and strengths.